valiantlynx/urara/urara/convert-html-to-react/+page.svelte.md

 tags: ['HTML', 'React', 'Web Development', 'Frontend Development']
 image: '/convert-html-to-react/image.png'
 alt: 'How to Convert HTML to React; A Step-by-Step Guide'
+summary: React is a popular JavaScript library for building user interfaces, and it's widely used for creating dynamic and interactive web applications.
+If you have existing HTML pages that you'd like to convert to React, it can seem like a daunting task.
+But don't worry, with a little bit of planning and patience, you can easily convert your HTML to React and enjoy all the benefits of this powerful library.
 ---

 ## Headings